Cortona

 Buy it at Amazon

-In Tuscany Frances Mayes In Tuscany (2000)
+Frances Mayes In Tuscany (2000)

 Renovation of Bramasole complete, this new book by Frances Mayes is dominated by the extremely good photographs of Bob Krist, including the house and Cortona.
 Good commentary, good recipes, relaxed style - armchair traveller fodder at its best.